Hesperian Health Guides

 MW Ch5 Page 056-1.png

-If you do not have clothing made to protect you from blood and fluids, you can make it from what you already have.
+If you do not have clothing made to protect a person from blood and fluids, you can make it from what you already have.

 You do not need expensive equipment to keep body fluids off your skin, out of cuts, and out of your mouth and eyes.
 You can wear an apron or an extra shirt to keep fluid off your body.
 Protect your eyes with eyeglasses or plastic goggles.
 Cover your feet so that you do not step into blood or other fluids.